sanraith/tixid/README.md

-# QIND
+# Tixid

-QIND is not Dixit.
+Tixid is an online multiplayer card guessing game.

 ## Scripts